Edhic1/Github-Download-Booster/README.md

 ## Support

-If you encounter issues or have suggestions, please open an issue on the GitHub repository [invalid URL removed].
+If you encounter issues or have suggestions, please open an issue on the GitHub repository.

 ## Contributing